What is an Overactive Bladder?

 If you continue to have bowel problems, see your doctor.

 Being overweight can add pressure on your bladder, which may contribute to bladder control problems.
 If you are overweight, weight loss can reduce pressure on your bladder.

 Cigarette smoking is irritating to the bladder muscle.
 Repeated coughing spasms due to smoker's cough can cause urine leakage.

 People with bladder symptoms often drink fewer liquids so they don't have to urinate as often.
-You should regularly drink about 3 to 4 glasses of liquid per day.
-Try to spread them out as evenly as possible throughout the day, and limit your intake starting 2 or 3 hours before going to bed.
+You should regularly drink about 3 to 4 glasses of liquids per day.
+Try to spread them out as evenly as possible throughout the day.
 Drinking fewer fluids causes you to produce more concentrated (dark yellow, strong-smelling) urine.
 Highly concentrated urine is irritating to the bladder and may actually cause more frequent urination.
+Limit your intake starting 2 or 3 hours before going to bed.

 When you have overactive bladder, over time your bladder muscles become conditioned to react in a certain way.
 By retraining these muscles, you can hold urine better.
-Bladder retraining involves working with a healthcare professional to learn how to: resist or inhibit the feeling of urgency; postpone voiding; and urinate according to a timetable (rather than in response to a feeling of urgency).
-Bladder retraining involves learning to:
+Bladder retraining involves working with a healthcare professional to learn how to resist or inhibit the feeling of urgency; postpone voiding; and urinate according to a timetable (rather than in response to a feeling of urgency).

-- Stick to the schedule as much as possible, whether you have to go or not
+Stick to the schedule as much as possible.

 The key to bladder retraining is developing the ability to control urinary urges.
 When you experience a sudden urge, the following strategies may help:

 - Stop what you are doing and stay put.
 Sit down when possible, or stand quietly.
 Remain very still.
 When you are still, it is easier to control your urge.